chainstack/docs/docs/tutorials/food-supply-temperature-control-on-quorum.md

 where

-* `formatContract` — the function to format the contract in ABI and bytecode for deployment.
-* `deployContract` — the function to deploy the contract with Ethereum JavaScript API libraries.
+* `deployContract` — the function to deploy the contract.
 * `setTemperature` — the function to write the temperature value.
 * `getTemperature` — the function to fetch the temperature value.
-* `process.env` — loads your nodes access variables from the `.env` file.
-* `privateFor` — the Quorum specific parameter that sets the transaction private for the account identified by `publicKey`.
+* `privateFor` — the Quorum specific parameter that sets the transaction private for an account in your `.env` file.

 ### Run the transaction